AlphaHydrae/blog/source/_posts/2013-06-29-rest-and-hypermedia-apis.markdown

 Contrary to the previous notion of REST, there should be:

 * No fixed URLs.
-* No fixed resource names.
-* No fixed hierarchies.
+* No fixed resource names or hierarchies.

-When designing an API, what you should spend time on are the **media types** used for representing resources.
+When designing an API, what you should spend time defining are the **media types** used for representing resources.
 These media types define relations to other resources through **hyperlinks**;
 they drive the application state, hence *Hypermedia As The Engine Of Application State.*